mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 origin_set_header If-Modified-Since $http_if_modified_since flag=any;
 origin_pass My-Dynamic-Origin;
 ```
-Note that the `flag=any` parameter is necessary in this case, otherwise the `If-Modified-Since` header won't appear in the requests to parent server, hence won't be forwarded to the origin as desired.
+Note that the `flag=any` parameter is necessary in this case.
+Otherwise the `If-Modified-Since` header won't appear in the requests to the parent servers, hence won't be forwarded to the origin as desired.

 ### [`proxy_cache_background_update`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_background_update)